newjersey/navigator.business.nj.gov/content/src/licenses/certified-public-accountant.md

 ---
 Your accounting firm registration will expire every three years.
 :::infoAlert
-If you renew your license within the 30-day late renewal period, you must pay a late renewal fee charge.
+If you renew your license within the 30-day late renewal period, you will have to pay a late renewal fee charge.
 :::

 - - -